-One in ten people over 40 in the UK are now living with a diagnosis of Type 2 diabetes, according to our new analysis.
-The figures show that there are 3.8 million people living with a diagnosis of diabetes in the UK, and 90% of those with Type 2.
+One in 10 people over 40 in the UK are now living with a diagnosis of type 2 diabetes, according to our new analysis.
+The figures show that there are 3.8 million people living with a diagnosis of diabetes in the UK, and 90% of those with type 2.

 In London, some boroughs have prevalence rates which are among the highest in the country while other boroughs have the lowest prevalence rates in the country.

 The boroughs with the highest prevalence of diabetes are Harrow (9.58%), Brent (8.91%), Redbridge (8.66%), Newham (8.57%) and Ealing (8.24%).